Celebrate Juneteenth in Charlotte

 Juneteenth, also known as Freedom Day and Black Independence Day, honors the date that the last group of enslaved African Americans were freed in Galveston, Texas in 1865 – more than two years after President Lincoln’s Emancipation Proclamation Order, which took effect on Jan.
 1, 1863.

-In Charlotte, local businesses, organizations and communities honor the historical and cultural significance of Juneteenth with educational speakers, special programming, family-friendly festivals and live entertainment.
+In the Charlotte region, local businesses, organizations and communities honor the historical and cultural significance of Juneteenth with educational speakers, special programming, family-friendly festivals and live entertainment.

 Juneteenth Festival of the Carolinas